tpresser570/Lambert-Diffusion/README.md

 # Diffusion Models for Generating Ballistic Spacecraft Transfers

 This repo is forked from the official implementation of NCSNV2 from the paper [Improved Techniques for Training Score-Based Generative Models](http://arxiv.org/abs/2006.09011).
+The instructions are the same as those in the original implementation, with small tweaks to work with trajectory data.

 by [Tyler Presser](http://tpresser570.github.io/), USC.
 -----------------------------------------------------------------------------------------

 ## Running Experiments

+### Earth-Mars Transfer Data
+Use the Google Drive [LINK](https://drive.google.com/drive/folders/1jAYGXROnBbnWZAR7X-bephRyaON6s3xk?usp=sharing) to access the dataset used to compute the results shown in the paper.
+Download and extract the zip file.
+Ensure the path in your config file points to the data you want to use.
+The trajectory files, which are saved as pickle binary files, are automatically converted to images for the model to process using `datasets/unconditional_lambert.py`, which reads all the pickle files from the data folder and imports them to a pytorch datloader, which the model will access.

 ### Project structure

 `main.py` is the file that you should run for both training and sampling.
 Execute ```python main.py --help``` to get its usage description: